tmpvar/weld/README.md

           template = document.getElementByClassName('contact')[0];

-Since there is no .firstAndLast class in the markup, we need to alias firstAndLast to something that does exist..
+Since there is no .name class in the markup, we need to alias name to something that does exist..

       weld(template, data, { alias: { 'name': 'firstAndLast' } });